Mozzarella Stuffed Crispy Fried Onions

-- Cut the ends off of your onions and remove the outer shell.
+- Cut the ends off of your onions and remove the peel.

 - Place the onions in the boiling water and blanch them for 5-7 minutes.
-This will make the onions easier to peel.
+This will make the onions easy to peel.

 - Remove the onions from the water and place them on a paper towel.
 Let any excess water drain off the onions and let them cool for a few minutes.

-While the onions are cooling, you will prepare the breading station.
+While the onions are cooling, prepare the breading station.

 - Grab three plates.

 - Add the cornstarch, salt, pepper and garlic powder to the first plate.
 Mix well.